 You can use a dehumidifier to maintain moisture level at work or home.
 Start your day with a hot shower.
 A hot shower can work some of the stiffness out of the joints and warms up your whole body.

-Talk to your health care professional about other treatments like over-the-counter anti-inflammatories, supplements, acupuncture, massage, and splints that can be helpful.
+Talk to your health care professional about other treatments like over-the-counter anti-inflammatories, acupuncture, massage, and supportive splints and braces that can be helpful.

 Looking for More Information on Products to Keep You Warm?